 Renting your property for short-term lets

 If you rent out your property to visitors for short-term lets, you may need to get planning permission from your local authority, or apply for an exemption.
 This also applies if you are renting a room in your property for short-term lets.
 There may also be tax implications if you are renting accommodation to guests on a short-term basis.
-Short-term lets are stays of less than 14 days at a time.
-For example, if you rent out your property on a booking website such as Airbnb so people can stay there for a weekend.

 The rules around short-term letting are based on regulations introduced in July 2019.
 The regulations aim to bring properties used for short-term tourist lettings in Rent Pressure Zones (RPZs) back to the long-term rental market.
 Rent Pressure Zones are areas where rents are highest and rising quickly.
 These regulations will continue as long as RPZs are in place.

 What is a short term let?